StackExchange through my eyes

 The most positive thing about the so-called OPs (from "original poster") is their all sorts of questions.
 They keep popping up and are sometimes very original and unexpected.
 They are StackExchange's greatest asset, and I am there because of them.

-But a characteristic thing about them is that they are extremely selfish.
+But a characteristic thing about most of them which has always impressed me, is that they are extremely selfish.
 I used to think that only my students were like this, but it turns out that this is a universal human trait.
 Specifically:

 Answerers